Enochteo/daily-leetcode/AUGUST/hackerrank-practice/09_09_2025/crossword_puzzle.md

 The filled crossword must be valid — all words must fit exactly, align properly, and not conflict with other words.

 This is a constraint satisfaction problem, well-suited to backtracking recursion.

+**Match**

+This problem matches the backtracking / DFS search pattern:

+Pick a word to place.

+Try to place it in every valid horizontal or vertical position.

+If a placement is valid, recursively attempt to place the next word.

+If all words are placed, return the solution.

+If not, undo the placement (backtrack) and try another option.